QodotPlugin/qodot-plugin/README.md

 ## Installation

+You can download Qodotfrom the [Godot Asset Library](https://godotengine.org/asset-library/asset/446), either via web browser or directly through the editor.

+Qodot can also be added to a project manually by copying *addons/qodot/* from the git repository into your *res://addons/* directory.

-To add Qodot to a project, copy *addons/qodot/* into your *res://addons/* directory, then enable it in Project Settings.
+Once added to a project, enable it in Project Settings and you'll be ready to build maps.

 ## Usage